Jeremiah-Durano/github-story-2019/Chapter03.md

 The nice colours of the sunburst honey locusts, river birches and the swamp tupelo trees is a nice touch.
 If your into the colour purple or violet maybe looking at a foxglove tree will enlighten your mood.

+Seeing nature together and socialising with friends might be a good idea.
+Since the weather isn't too bad at all going out and enjoying the scenery can be good for your mental and phyical well-being and health in general since the sun is out most of the time so your body can produce more vitamin D. The more vitamins, the better!

 ## Link's To Chapters